History Graduate Program Director

 Choice Magazine outstanding academic book, 1995

 Selected PublicationsIrish Nationalists in America: The Politics of Exile, 1798-1998 (under contract to Oxford University Press).

-"Allegiance, Dual Citizenship and the Ethnic Influence on U.S. Foreign Policy," in Ronald Bayor (ed.), The Oxford Handbook of the History of American Immigration and Ethnicity (forthcoming, Oxford University Press, 2014).
+"Allegiance, Dual Citizenship and the Ethnic Influence on U.S. Foreign Policy," in Ronald Bayor (ed.), The Oxford Handbook of the History of American Immigration and Ethnicity (Oxford University Press, 2014).
 Also available on Oxford Handbooks Online.